Vehicle write-offs and valuations

 Vehicles that were previously written-off and then repaired

-If a customer knew they were buying a repaired write-off, we may decide it’s fair for you to make a deduction of up to 20%.
+If a customer knew they were buying a repaired write-off, we may decide it’s fair for you to make a deduction.
+We would expect an insurer to show what impact the previous total loss has had on the market value if it is making the deduction to show the deduction is fair.

 However, they may not reasonably have known they were buying a car that was previously written-off.
 In this case, we’re likely to say that you should pay the full market value.